India, China agree to resolve remaining issues in eastern Ladakh expeditiously | Law-Order

 - India

-The Indian and Chinese armies on Monday described as ''constructive'' the 12th round of military talks on the eastern Ladakh row during which they agreed to resolve the pending issues in an ''expeditious'' manner, even as no concrete outcome was visible on the much-anticipated disengagement process in the remaining friction points.
+The Indian and Chinese armies on Monday described as ''constructive'' the 12th round of military talks on the eastern Ladakh row during which they agreed to resolve the pending issues in an ''expeditious'' manner, even as no concrete outcome came out of the negotiations on the much-anticipated disengagement process in the remaining friction points.

 Top commanders of the Indian and Chinese armies held a nine-hour meeting on Saturday with a focus on the disengagement process in remaining friction points in eastern Ladakh.